dieterich-lab/medex/documentation/project_structure.md

 `medex/serverside`
 --------------

-This directory, as the name suggests, contains code to display the table in the browser using the server-side option.
+This directory, as the name suggests, contains the code to display the table in the browser using the server-side option.

 `medex/scripts`
 ---------------